This add-on is operated by Iron.io

 Install with pip/easy_install

-ironcachepython is available in the Python Package Index as “ironcache”.
-This means you can run `pip install ironcache
+iron_cache_python is available in the Python Package Index as “iron_cache”.
+This means you can run

-oreasyinstall ironcache` from your command line to download ironcachepython and all its dependencies.
+easy_install iron_cache from your command line to download iron_cache_python and all its dependencies.

 Install from source